 Due to the extremely serious nature of Aggravated Robbery and the mandatory sentences associated with it, it is vital that you have an experienced criminal defense attorney on your side throughout to defend you and help you navigate through the process, presenting defenses and mitigation in your case.

 The defenses and affirmative defenses listed above can also possibly be a defense to the charge of aggravated robbery.
-An experienced criminal defense attorney like those at Black & Graham, can help explain which defenses could be applicable to your case as well as help develop those defenses for trial or use in the plea-bargaining process.
+An experienced criminal defense attorney like those at Law Offices of Clifton Black, P.C., can help explain which defenses could be applicable to your case as well as help develop those defenses for trial or use in the plea-bargaining process.

 Some affirmative defenses such as alibi are time sensitive and need to be raised in a timely fashion or a defendant can be prohibited from using those defenses at trial.
-This is another reason why a person facing charges such as robbery should immediately consult with an experienced professional attorney such as those at Black & Graham.
+This is another reason why a person facing charges such as robbery should immediately consult with an experienced professional attorney such as those at Law Offices of Clifton Black, P.C..

 Colorado Revised Statute §18-4-303 defines Aggravated Robbery of a Controlled Substance as a person who takes any controlled substance defined in Colorado Revised Statute 18-18-102 (5), from any pharmacy or other place having lawful possession thereof or from any pharmacist or other person having lawful possession thereof under aggravating circumstances defined under Colorado Revised Statute 18-4-302 (Aggravated Robbery Statute) is guilty of Aggravate Robbery of a controlled substance.
 Aggravated Robbery of a controlled Substance is a class 2 felony and is punishable under ordinary circumstances by 8-24 years in prison.